3-manifolds/SnapPy/doc_src/index.rst

   - The census :class:`HTLinkExteriors <snappy.HTLinkExteriors>` has
     been extented to 15 crossing knots (contributed by Malik Obeidin).

+  - The census :class:`CensusKnots <snappy.CensusKnots>` has been
+    extended to triangulations with 9 ideal tetrahedra.

   - Support for SageMath 9.0 and macOS Catalina.